viet-aus-it/vait-discord-bot/.github/CONTRIBUTING.md

 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `develop`.
-2. If you've added code that should be tested, add tests.
+2. If you've added new features, remember to add unit tests.
-3. Ensure the test suite passes. (`yarn test`)
+3. Ensure the code passes the linting tests (`yarn lint`) and all of the test suite passes. (`yarn test`)
-4. Make sure your code lints. (`yarn lint`)
-5. Submit that pull request!
+4. Submit that pull request!

 ## Use a Consistent Coding Style